fkaduk/kobodeck/README.md

 Check the Makefile for common operations on the project.

-### testing the Wi-Fi trigger in a VM
+### testing VM connectivity to Readeck

-`make test-vm` runs the generated ARMv7 package in a headless QEMU system VM.
-The guest uses eudev and a FAT32 `/mnt/onboard` volume, starts with Kobodeck uninstalled, and connects to an isolated Readeck test container.
-The test then installs `KoboRoot.tgz` and creates a `wlan0` kernel interface to simulate Wi-Fi being switched on.
-It verifies that the shipped udev rule starts Kobodeck and that an article is downloaded.
+`make test-vm` boots a headless ARMv7 QEMU system VM.
+The guest uses eudev and a FAT32 `/mnt/onboard` volume and contains no Docker or Readeck installation.
+The Go test starts an isolated Readeck container on the host, creates a test user, API token, and bookmark, and exposes the mapped HTTP port through QEMU's host gateway.
+It then makes an authenticated Readeck API request from inside the VM and validates the bookmark response.

 The host needs Docker, QEMU ARM system emulation, `mkfs.ext4`, `mkfs.vfat`, OpenSSH, and Go.
 On Debian or Ubuntu, the additional system packages are: